ndokmai/sgx-genome-variants-search/README.md

 * IMPORTANT NOTE: Since there are some hardcoded paths within the Makefile(s), especially for the server, it might be necessary to modify these to point to the correct locations of the libraries.

 * If you get any errors during compilation, it is quite likely due to a missing/incorrect Intel SGX installation or the related libraries.
-Please carefully (re)-follow the instructions provided in the "Intel Remote Attestation Guide" below the README for our software before proceeding.
+Please carefully (re)-follow the instructions provided in the "Intel® Software Guard Extensions (SGX) Remote Attestation End-to-End Sample" README below before proceeding.

 ##### Preprocess VCF files